kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 \*S/4HANA features a method called automated patching, where the system watches itself to identity threats and deploy safety patches and hotfixes.

 {**Job Security for administrative/secretary work**}
 The second is job security.
-My GF actually works as an admin at a hospital, so I was preparing for this presentation, she was worried about her job being replaced.
+My GF actually works as an admin at a hospital, so when I was preparing for this presentation, she was worried about her job being replaced.

 However I believe that this is not the case.
 Instead, Joule will speed up mundane and repetitive tasks such scheduling, freeing up human admins such as herself, to focus on high-value tasks that AI cannot do.
 Such as providing help for non tech-savvy elderly patients, complex emergency cases, and for proving a sense of empathy that AI just cannot replicate.

 {**GDPR Patient Privacy Act**}
 Now, GDPR states you should only collect data for a specific, stated purpose.
-Therefore can implement a purpose-based access system, where it automatically hides patient information depending on who's accessing it.
-An admin only needs access to your contact information, whilst a doctor will need access to your medical history.
+Therefore we can implement a purpose-based access system, where it automatically hides patient information depending on who's accessing it.
+An admin needs only access to your contact information, whilst a doctor will need access to your entire medical history.
-Also, due to the nature of the cloud database, we can also allow patients to request and delete their data anytime they want.
+Also, due to the nature of the cloud database, we can also offer the option for patients to request and delete their data anytime they want.

 {**Outro**}
 In conclusion, SAP's Suite 1st and AI 1st approach isn't just about upgrading software.
 Instead, it is about moving away from fragmented systems.